ptswarm/reFlutter/README.md

 impact@f:~$ reflutter main.ipa
 ```
 ### Traffic interception
 You need to specify the IP of your Burp Suite Proxy Server relative to your local network where device with the flutter application is located.
-Next, you must configure the Proxy in  `BurpSuite -> Listener Proxy -> Options tab`
+Next, you should configure the Proxy in  `BurpSuite -> Listener Proxy -> Options tab`
 - Add port: `8083`
 - Bind to address: `All interfaces`
 - Request handling: Support invisible proxying = `True`